Miffyli/ToriLLE/docs/protocol/protocol.md

 -----
 * Toribash: One running instance of Toribash game
 * Server: The software/piece of code which will control Toribash
+* Player1: One of the players.
+This one is referred as "player" in Toribash documentation.
+* Player2: One of the players.
+This one is referred as "uke" in Toribash documentation.

 Overview (pseudo-codes)
 -----------------------